olcf/olcf-user-docs/systems/frontier_user_guide.rst

 ===========================================

 .. note::
-   After January 8, the Globus v4 endpoints will no longer be supported.
-Please use the OLCF HPSS (Globus 5) and OLCF DTN (Globus 5) endpoints.
+   After January 8, the Globus v4 collections will no longer be supported.
+Please use the OLCF Kronos and OLCF DTN (Globus 5) collections.

 The following example is intended to help users move data to and from the Orion filesystem.